JiyoungLee90/COVID-19-Adverse-Reaction/README.md

-# Risk Factors for Mortality of Patients with Post-COVID-19 Vaccination Adverse Reactions
+# Risk Factors for Mortality in Patients with Post-COVID-19 Vaccination Adverse Reactions

 ****